kwccoin/6502_solving_de/README.md

 h:         0x2C 0x2D 0x2E 0x2F
 list:      0x30
 counter:   0x31
+t_list:    0x2000
+u_list:    0x2100
 ```

+Function positions:

+```
+fadd:       1f50
+fmul:       1f77
+fdiv:       1f9d
+save2list:  40
+equation:   60
+```

-t = Current time.
+t = current time.
 Which is saved to a list each step
-u = Current voltage.
+u = current voltage.
 Which is also saved to a list each step (for plotting later)
-a = Constant value
+a = constant value
-h = Step size, constant
+h = step size, constant
-list = Is used as an addition to the initial list location to store the time and voltage values each step
+list = is used as an addition to the initial list location to store the time and voltage values each step
-counter = Counts steps so I can stop the execution after reaching a chosen value.
+counter = counts steps so I can stop the execution after reaching a chosen value.

-Labels make it easier to use the variables in the program later:

-```
-add_label 0x20 t
-add_label 0x24 u
-add_label 0x28 a
-add_label 0x2C h
-add_label 0x30 list
-add_label 0x31 counter

-add_label 0x2000 t_list
-add_label 0x2100 u_list
-```
+t_list = start position for time values
+x_list = start position for voltage values

+fadd = floating point function for adding
+fmul = floating point function for multiplication
+fdiv = floating point function for division
+save2list = save current time and voltage to lists
+equation = calculates one step

 Set up (initial) values with the monitor: